Physical Medicine and Rehabilitation

-Physiatry is a type of medicine that specializes in diagnosis, treatment, and management of disease primarily using “physical” means, such as physical therapy and medications.
-Physiatry is also commonly referred to as physical medicine or rehabilitation.
+Physical Medicine and Rehabilitation, commonly referred to as Physiatry is a type of medicine that specializes in diagnosis, treatment, and management of disease primarily using “physical” means, such as physical therapy and medications.
 Physiatrists specialize in a wide variety of treatments for the musculoskeletal system including: muscles, bones, and associated nerves, ligaments, tendons, and other structures.
 They also specialize in musculoskeletal disorders that cause pain and/or difficulty with functioning.

 Orthopaedics is the medical specialty that focuses on injuries and diseases of the musculoskeletal system.
 This complex system includes bones, joints, ligaments, tendons, muscles, and nerves and allows patients to move, work, and be active.